decentespresso/de1app/documentation/decent_user_interface.md

 >**-command**  _tcl_code_

 > >Callback Tcl code to run when the button is clicked.
+When the page has a namesapce, if a plain name is used (only letters, numbers and underscores) and the namespace has a command with that name, it is used.
+If not specified and the page namespace has a command with the same number as the main tag, it is used.

-In addition to the standard substitutions, DUI adds the following:
+> >In addition to the standard substitutions, DUI adds the following:

 > >**%NS**: The page namespace, if defined.